And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 Here we go.

-They don't understand, they understand.
+They don't understand.

-He was just bash, or he was killed.
+He was just bash or he was killed.

 That's what it is.

-Would Trayvon, If he had been attacked or been confronted and he was scared.
+Would Trayvon, if he had been attacked or had been confronted and he was scared, would he have whooped ass, as you put it?

-Well, she really likes whoop ass, doesn't she?
+Well, she really likes whoop-ass, doesn't she?

 Whoopass.

-Anyway, I've been told that when she says, when somebody bash somebody like blood people, uh, I was wrong in interpreting that as bloodying somebody up.
+Anyway, I've been told that when she says, when somebody bash somebody like blood people, I was wrong in interpreting that as bloodying somebody up.

 What I've been told is she's talking about the bloods, the gang.

-The blood people are the bloods as in the Crips and the Bloods.
+The blood people are the bloods as in the Crips and the bloods.

-Well you can't answer.
+I can't answer.

-Why are you asking me?
+Why are you asking me, Snerdley?

-Snurnville, what do you what are you complaining to me for?
+What are you complaining to me for?

-What are you demanding on you?
+What are you demanding?

-He's asking me if you're the prosecution, what would you put this woman on the stand for?
+He's asking me, if you're the prosecution, what would you put this woman on the stand for?

 I can't.

-The prosecution was incompetent too.
+The prosecution was incompetent, too.

-He doesn't have the slightest clue.
+He doesn't have a slightest clue.

 He thinks he does, and he thinks that she's helping.